-Our Powder Puff Derby is run as father/daughter event.
+Our Crazy Car race is run as father/daughter event.
 It’s a great opportunity to get the dads (or special guy) involved in scouting.
-After running our Powder Puff Derby for several years, we have it down to a science.
+After running our derby event for several years, we have it down to a science.
 If you are thinking of giving it a try, here are our suggestions:

 - Entry fee is $8 for each girl and $2 for her father.
 In addition to the car kit, fee includes ice cream, water bottles, ribbons, photo and a patch.